-We would like to thank Peter S. Davis, Andrew H. Short, Sara Beretta, William Johnston, W. Scott Jenkins Jr., Esq., and Hannah-Kaye Fleming, Esq., for providing insight and expertise that greatly assisted with this article.
+We would like to thank Peter S. Davis, Andrew H. Short, Sara Beretta, W. Scott Jenkins Jr., Esq., Hannah-Kaye Fleming, Esq., and William Johnston for providing insight and expertise that greatly assisted with this article.

-Peter S. Davis, CPA, ABV, CFF, CIRA, CTP, CFE, is a Senior Managing Director at J.S.
-Held, specializing in Strategic Advisory.
+Peter S. Davis, CPA, ABV, CFF, CIRA, CTP, CFE, is a Senior Managing Director in J.S.
+Held's Corporate Finance business unit.
 He has served as receiver in regulatory matters brought by the SEC, FTC, Arizona Corporation Commission, Arizona State Board of Education, as well as lenders and shareholders.
 His areas of expertise include understanding and interpreting complex financial data, fraud detection and deterrence, and determination of damages.
 Peter has provided expert testimony in numerous federal, bankruptcy, and state court matters.